amphib24/threat-hunting-linux-log-analysis/post-compromise-activity/discovery-investigation/README.md

 #### Analyst Observation:

 -	Review of the script contents confirms the script is used by the IT support team to collect system load data for debugging purposes.
-The script includes a contact email (greg@tryhackme.thm) for reporting any security concerns, which further validates its legitimacy.
+The script includes a contact email (greg@tryhackme[.]thm) for reporting any security concerns, which further validates its legitimacy.

 <img width="817" height="518" alt="script contents" src="https://github.com/user-attachments/assets/58a656fd-79e1-412d-a685-53e13cb02482" />